yookyung1310/BPR_toolbox/README.md

 We hope researchers using pupillomtery benefit from the toolbox, and we always welcome researchers who want to comment, modify, or improve the toolbox.

-# How to run tutorial code
+# How to run the tutorial code

 1. Please copy the BPRtoolbox_tutorial folder to your Desktop folder, and run BPRtoolbox_tutorial.m in the BPRtoolbox_tutorial folder.